 [A time will come when people will not follow accurate teachings]

 One of my favorite songs right now is a song by Tenth Avenue North called ‘What You Want.’
 Aside from it being catchy, and up beat, it was the lyrics that made the most impact on me.
 But one line in particular, spoke volumes to me: “So many leaders.
 You ask for Followers.”
-How easily man forgets Who’s truly in the lead.
-We call ourselves His followers, but do we truly follow Him?
+How soon we forget Who’s truly in the lead.
+We call ourselves His followers, but do we follow Him?

 Yesterday as I scrolled up and down the channels in search of something worth watching—weary of cooking shows–I happened upon the ever promising nature show.
 It was a show about Stone sheep or Stone’s sheep.
 As the narrator started to describe the Stone sheep, he remarked that sheep are pack animals that were made to follow.
 And I swear, if you had been there in the room, and you were listening closely, you could have heard that *click!* (The sound my brain made as those three words MADE TO FOLLOW made the connection.)
 Well, Of course!